Metacinnabar/noip-auto-renew/README.md

 - [ ] Improve logging process to allow user to modify log level efficiently
 - [ ] Further tidy the script and improve installation & uninstallation process.
 Make this more streamline.
 - [ ] Change the way the script sets "noip-renew-<strong>user</strong>" to call it.
 Make it noip-renew --noipaccountname
-- [ ] Set up additional callable parameters and config (`--configure --help --version --uninstall --repair --upgrade `)
+- [ ] Set up additional callable parameters (`--configure --help --version --uninstall --repair --upgrade --logs`)